-Single Baby Boomers Dating – Go Food Shopping Together In First 2 Months of Courtship
+Midlife Dating Singles – Go Food Shopping Together In First 2 Months of Courtship

-Often singles when they are dating are envisioning these super romantic dates.
-And particularly the singles never marrieds are sort of flipping back and forth between serious courtship impressing each other dates (important because you are displaying your visual attractiveness in the women combined with our graciousness and essence, while the man is display the resources he gives her access to, including his intellect, reading repertoire, athletic pursuits, and lifestyle) and the desire to just hang, wear sweats, and eat pizza on the couch.
+Often singles looking for marriage and a life-long love relationship when they are dating are envisioning these super romantic dates.
+And particularly the singles-never-married folks are sort of flipping back and forth between serious courtship impressing each other dates (important because you are displaying your visual attractiveness in the women combined with our graciousness and essence, while the man is display the resources he gives her access to, including his intellect, reading repertoire, athletic pursuits, and lifestyle) and the desire to just hang, wear sweats, and eat pizza on the couch.
+Netflix and forget it, right?

-With that, both for Boomers and younger singles, one of the Dates I recommend a couple participate in after about the 6 week mark is to start to do SOME of the Life Sharing activities together.
+With that, both for GenX and Boomers, and fast approaching younger singles in the Millenials wishing to couple up and no longer play the field of love, hookups, and serial monogamy, one of the Dates I recommend a couple participate in after about the 6 week mark is to start to do SOME of the Life Sharing activities together.
 Yes, do go hiking this weekend if that is something you normally do, and that is not just a courting behavior that you would totally abandon within 3 months of marriage.
 However, beforehand, bop into the grocery store and hit the deli, pick up some sandwiches for the hike, some bottled water and some chopped fresh fruit.
 Even 15 – 20 minutes in the grocery store lends itself to Normal Life mode of life.

 You want to start putting your toe in the wading pool of Normal Life.
 Because Married Life is where you share your Life with another.
 And Life includes buying toilet paper, weekly groceries, buying generic for some items, purchasing a name brand for another, reading labels, and buying covert amounts of junk food (ok, the small bag of potato chips so you don’t eat too many, they’re over by the deli counter).
 You want both to start testing the waters of how is that like with this person?
 As well as a gentle way to start to reveal a more fully rounded genuine you with your date.
 So they can see how they like sharing Life with you, wonderful you.